com-lihaoyi/utest/readme.md

 - Much smarter test-output-value truncation, now based on lines-of-output (including wrapping) rather than number-of-characters
 - How long tests take is now displayed in the standard test output format
+- Hierarchical test summary and failure-summary are now only shown when you have a large number of tests, since it's not use when running individual or small numbers of tests.
+The default threshold is 20, which can be configured by defining a custom framework overriding `showSummaryThreshold`
 - Revamped test-query system, now allowing you to run multiple groups of tests at once via `test-only -- mypackage.{foo,bar,baz}` or `{mypackage, myotherpackage}` or `mypackage.{foo,bar.{baz,qux}}`